astral-sh/uv/docs/concepts/workspaces.md

 exclude = ["example/excluded_example"]
 ```

+`uv.lock` and `.venv` for the entire workspace are created next to this `pyproject.toml`.
+All
+members need to be in directories below it.

-If `tool.uv.sources` is defined in the workspace root, it applies to all packages, unless overridden
+If `tool.uv.sources` is defined in the workspace root, it applies to all members, unless overridden
-in the `tool.uv.sources` of a specific project.
+in the `tool.uv.sources` of a specific member.

+Using `uv init` inside a workspace will add the newly created package to `members`.

 ## Common structures